Talentica/HungryHippos/Readme.md

 ## Setting up the project.

-1.

-### Setting Initial Properties.
 **Setting Initial Properties**

 1.  go to the scripts folder.

-    *cd hhspark_automation/scripts*
+    	cd hhspark_automation/scripts

 2.  create vagrant.properties file from vagrant.properties.template

-    *cp vagrant.properties.template vagrant.properties*
+    	cp vagrant.properties.template vagrant.properties

     **vagrant.properties** has following variables with default values

    		2.1 NODENUM = 1

-       *number of nodes to spawned here 1 node will be spawned*
+      	 number of nodes to spawned here 1 node will be spawned

     	2.2 ZOOKEEPERNUM = 1

-       *number of nodes on which zookeeper has to be installed* ; **ZOOKEEPERNUM <= NODENUM**
+      	 	number of nodes on which zookeeper has to be installed

+      	 	ZOOKEEPERNUM <= NODENUM

-    2.3 PROVIDER = digital_ocean ;
+	    2.3 PROVIDER = digital_ocean

-       *default value , currently script supports only digital ocean*
+     	  	default value , currently script supports only digital ocean

    		 2.4 TOKEN=----------------------------------

-    *token id by which you can access digital ocean api. #for more details refer Token Generation*
+   			token id by which you can access digital ocean api. #for more details refer Token Generation

 		2.5 IMAGE=ubuntu-14-04-x64

-       *operating system to be used*
+    		  operating system to be used

    		2.6 REGION=nyc1

-       _Node spawn location **nyc1 -> NewYork Region 1**_
+   	  	  Node spawn location **nyc1 -> NewYork Region 1

    	 	2.7 RAM=8GB

-       *The ram of the node , here 8GB ram is allocated for each node*
+    	  	 The ram of the node , here 8GB ram is allocated for each node

-    2.8 PRIVATE_KEY_PATH = /root/.ssh/id_rsa ;
+   		2.8 PRIVATE_KEY_PATH=/root/.ssh/id_rsa

-    *ssh key path that is added in the digital ocean, if its not there please create one and add it to digital ocean security settings. refer SSH KEY Generation*
+  	  ssh key path that is added in the digital ocean, if its not there please create one and add it to digital ocean
+	             security settings. refer SSH KEY Generation

 	  	2.9 SSH_KEY_NAME=vagrant_SSH_KEY_NAME

-    *is the name of the ssh key that will be added in digital ocean as part of 2.8.*
+  	  is the name of the ssh key that will be added in digital ocean as part of 2.8.

 3. create spark.properties file from spark.properties.template.

-   *cp spark.properties.template spark.properties*
+       cp spark.properties.template spark.properties

     spark.properties contains details regarding the port number to used for spark master and spark worker. override those values if you want to use some other port number.

 		3.1 SPARK_WORKER_PORT=9090
 		3.2 SPARK_MASTER_PORT=9091

-    execute ./vagrant-init-caller.sh
+4. execute ./vagrant-init-caller.sh inside the scripts folder

+  		./vagrant-init-caller.sh

 ## SSH_KEY Generation

 *ssh-keygen -t rsa*

     after executing this command it will type something like below